aws/aws-fpga/Vitis/docs/Setup_AWS_CLI_and_S3_Bucket.md

 To install the AWS CLI, please follow the [instructions here](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).

-The AWS SDAccel scripts require JSON output format and the scripts will not work properly if you use any other output format types (ex: text, table).
+The AWS Vitis scripts require JSON output format and the scripts will not work properly if you use any other output format types (ex: text, table).
 JSON is the default output format of the AWS CLI.

 ```
     $ aws configure         # to set your credentials (found in your console.aws.amazon.com page), region (us-east-1) and output (json)